GadekarPooja/Elevate-Lab-Task8/README.md

 # Elevate-Lab-Task8
 Simple Sales Dashboard Design

-This dashboard provides an interactive and visual summary of company sales performance.

-It helps users analyze sales trends, regional performance, product categories, and profit insights using slicers and multiple charts.
+This dashboard is designed to help users analyze Sales, Profit, Regions, Categories, and Monthly Trends in a single view.

+It uses slicers, bar charts, pie charts, line charts, and donut charts to present business insights.

  1. Dashboard Filters (Slicers)

-These allow you to filter and view the dashboard data dynamically:

-Customer Name

-Order Month

-Category

-Region

-Month / Year

-2.Sales by Region (Bar Chart)

-Shows total sales for each region such as Central, South, Oceania, Africa, North, West, etc.

-Helps identify the best-performing region.Shows regions with low sales contribution

-Useful for geographical performance comparison

- 3.Top 5 Sales by Region (Pie Chart)

-Displays the top 5 regions contributing the highest sales.

-Which region has the largest share.Visual comparison using color-coded slices

-Quick focus on key profitable regions

-4. Sales vs Profit (Category Comparison Chart)

-Shows the relationship between sales and profit for each category:

-Furniture

-Office Supplies

-Technology

-Whether a category is high-sales but low-profit.Identifies profitable categories.Helps in strategic product focus

-5. Sales by Month (Line Chart)

-Shows the monthly trend of sales across the year.Seasonal fluctuationsHigh and low-performing months

-Helps in forecasting and planning

-6.Sales by Category (Donut Chart)

-Shows sales distribution across major categories:

-Furniture

-Office Supplies

-Technology

-Which category generates maximum revenue.Balanced or uneven sales distribution

-Supports inventory and marketing decisions

-Sales Dashboard helps

-✔ Understand how sales and profits vary by region, category, and time ✔ Identify top-performing regions
-✔ Analyze monthly sales trends
-✔ Compare sales vs profit to support business decision-making ✔ Use slicers to explore data interactively
+These slicers let the user interact with the dashboard and filter the visuals:

+A.Customer Name Slicer

+Allows filtering the entire dashboard based on the selected customer.

+B. Order Month Slicer

+Used to show data for a specific month (e.g., January, February, etc.).

+C. Category Slicer

+Filters the data based on product category:

+1.Technology

+2.Furniture

+3.Office Supplies

+E. Region Slicer

+Allows viewing sales for a chosen region such as Central, West, South, Africa, etc.

+F. Month/Year Slicer

+Used to compare sales across a specific month or year.

+These slicers make your dashboard fully interactive.

+2. Sales by Region – Bar Chart

+This bar chart displays the total sales amount for every region (Central, South, Oceania, Africa, North, etc.).

+The height of each bar represents the sales volume.Shows which region is performing the best.

+ Helps identify underperforming regions.
+Useful for expanding or reducing business operations.

+3.Top 5 Sales by Region – Pie Chart
+This pie chart shows the top 5 highest revenue regions.Each slice represents a region’s percentage share in total sales.

+ Easy to compare regional sales visually.
+Helps focus on key markets contributing maximum sales.Gives a quick snapshot of regional revenue distribution.

+4. Sales vs Profit – Clustered Chart

+This chart compares Sales and Profit for each category:

+A.Furniture

+B.Office Supplies

+C.Technology

+ Helps find categories with high sales but low profit.Shows which category generates maximum profit.

+ Useful for strategic decision-making (pricing, promotion, inventory).

+Example:

+If Technology has high sales AND high profit → best performing.

+If Furniture has high sales but low profit → pricing needs review.

+5.Sales by Month – Line Chart

+Displays how sales change month-by-month throughout the year.Shows the trend of customer buying behavior.

+ Identifies peak sales months.Shows seasonal patterns (sales increase during festivals/special events).

+ Helps with forecasting, inventory, and budgeting.

+6. Sales by Category – Donut Chart

+Chart Name: Sales by Category

+The donut chart compares total sales across three major categories:

+A.Technology

+B.Furniture

+C.Office Supplies

+Each category is shown as a slice of the donut.
+Quick understanding of category-wise contribution.

+ Helps know which product line is strongest.
+Useful for planning marketing and promotions.